Yvonne Root

 None are a bit of good if all you do is read them and move on.
 You must act if you hope to manage your time better.

 One of the tips Rampton suggests is to follow the 80-20 rule.
-It is this suggestion that supersedes other time organizing strategies.
-Get this one right, and you’ll find it is easier to use the tactics described in the multitude of time organizing lists.
+It is this suggestion that supersedes other time-organizing strategies.
+Get this one right, and you’ll find it easier to use the tactics described in the many-time organizing lists.

 You probably know this rule as the Pareto Principle.
 And, at its base point, it is a principle, not a rule.
 There could be danger in assuming only 20% is enough to remedy all situations.